wangd12rpi/FinLoRA/rebuttal/7NRo.md

 2. Mixed formats: A single report can contain narrative text, XML tags, tables, and raw numbers.
 The model must process information across these varied structures.

-3. Long context windows: XBRL documents remain lengthy even after boilerplate is removed.
-Inputs often reach about four thousand tokens, and numbers required by the same formula may be thousands of tokens apart.
+3. Long context windows: XBRL documents remain lengthy even after excessive texts are removed.
+For example, in XBRL Analysis, inputs often reach about four thousand tokens, and numbers required by the same formula may be thousands of tokens apart.

 ## Q3 Future research directions in fine-tuning: what drives adaptation performance?